 4. Talk to Your Neighbors About Their Security Practices

 If you live in a neighborhood or community that you feel is not as safe as others, it may be time to talk to your neighbors and see what they do to secure their homes.
-Knowing that your neighbors have security cameras and locks on their doors can help you feel more comfortable knowing that this community would likely deter any criminals.
+Knowing that your neighbors have security cameras, the best perimeter security fences and locks on their doors can help you feel more comfortable knowing that this community would likely deter any criminals.